woojoo666/arcana-notes/interpreter/Readme.md

 Because the interpreter uses ES6 modules, you can't just open the HTML file.
 First open a webserver using

-	npx http-server
+	npx serve

 and then point your browser to the server you just created, and open `react-ide.html`.

-If you don't want to download `http-server` every time, just install the development environment using
+If you don't want to download `serve` every time, just install the development environment using

 	npm install

 and use the command below to start the webserver:

-	npm run http-server
+	npm run serve

 ### Tests